Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Systole of Balanced Metrics

 A non-trivial consequence of the second variational formula is that the Hessian of $\mathcal{F}$, over a Kähler form, is coercive in the $L^2$-norm when restricted to the transversal direction of the Kähler forms.
-To show this, we first specialize Theorem $\ref{svfforf}$ to the case of Kähler metrics.
+To show this, we apply Theorem $\ref{svfforf}$ to the case of Kähler metrics.